Visoryn

 • Use the Measurement ID that starts with G- for the website Google tag.

-• Use the numeric GA4 Property ID for VISORYN_GA4_PROPERTY_ID.
+• Use the numeric GA4 Property ID when saving the property in Visoryn.

 • Use one GA4 property for the website you want to measure in the Visoryn dashboard.